johnlsmith99/hackathon-submission-bellingcat/README.md

 - Potential next steps for the tool (i.e. what you would implement if you had more time)
 - Any limitations of the current implementation of the tool
 - Motivation for design/architecture decisions

+## Future Use and Potential Extensions
+- Performing routing and requesting page contents through Tor (using something like Stem for Python)